freddiekim/Blog/menu/AboutMe.md

 I want to be studying the different topic what I am interested in at that time.

-I am going to leave a trace of my learning here.
-It may or may not be helpful
-for many people visiting my blog. however I will try to make this blog a precious space for me.
+I am going to leave a trace about my learning here.
+It may or may not be helpful for many people visiting my blog. however I will try to make this blog a precious space for me.